jaitl/jaitl.github.io/content/post/2021/10/01/kotlin-reflection-recipes.md

 ```

 #### Generic type with the star type
-Unlike previous example, here we loose all information about the `type argument`.
+Unlike the previous example, here we lose all information about the `type argument`.
 ```kotlin
 val kClass: KClass<List<*>> = List::class
 val kType: KType = kClass.starProjectedType